score-json/nlohmann_json/.dotstop_extensions/README.md

 * for every of its references, the *content* of that reference
 * for every of its fallacies, the description and content of the corresponding reference

-Custom references are defined in `references.py`.
-A (custom) reference is used by adding an object into the list `references` in the header of the item file.
-The `type` corresponds to the classmethod `type` of a reference class of `references.py`, and the remaining object correspond to the arguments of the constructor.
+Custom references are defined and implemented in `references.py`.
+A (custom) reference is used by adding a corresponding entry into the references list in the header of an item file.
+The type of this entry corresponds to the `classmethod` type of a reference class in `references.py`, and the remaining fields must map to the constructor arguments of the reference class.

 ## CPPTestReference

-The content of a `CPPTestReference` is given by the lines of code corresponding to a test-case or a section of a test-case in a specified unit-test-file.
-The sections are identified in the value of "name", where the nested sections are separated by semicolons.
+A `CPPTestReference` points to a specific C++ test-case or a nested section within a unit test file and includes the exact lines of code for that section in the reference content.
+The section path is specified using semicolons to denote nesting in the name field (for example, “TEST_CASE_NAME;SECTION_A;SECTION_B”), and the referenced text is presented as a C++ code block in the rendered documentation.

+The reference locates the requested `TEST_CASE` or `SECTION` by name and follows any nested sections indicated by semicolons in the order they appear.
+It assumes the conventional brace layout used in the `nlohmann/json` tests, where the opening brace follows immediately after the declaration line and the closing brace has matching indentation.
+The content returned for hashing is the section’s exact source text in UTF-8, and the documentation renders the section cleanly as a C++ code block with indentation normalized when appropriate.

-For the `CPPTestReference` the expected configuration is:
+For the `CPPTestReference` The expected configuration is:
 ```
 ---
 ...

 references:
 - type: cpp_test
-  name: "compliance tests from json.org;expected failures"
+  name: "compliance tests from json.org;expected failures"  # Uses semicolon-separated section names to identify nested sections (e.g., "TEST_CASE_NAME;SECTION_A;SECTION_B")
   path: "tests/src/unit-testsuites.cpp"
 ---
 ```

 ## JSONTestsuiteReference

-The `JSONTestsuiteReference` is a variant of the function reference, which is augmented by an external file containing test-data in the form of well- or ill-formed JSON candidate data.
-A `JSONTestsuiteReference` is therefore given by the data of a `CPPTestReference` together with a list containing the paths to these external files.
-The external files are stored in a separate branch of the repository, and their text is loaded via call to github.
-The content of a `JSONTestsuiteReference` is given by the content of the underlying `CPPTestReference` together with the sum of the contents of the external test-suite files.
+A `JSONTestsuiteReference` bundles a selected C++ test section together with one or more external JSON test files and uses both as the reference content.
+It is designed for tests that read JSON samples from files, allowing the documentation to present the JSON data alongside the test code.
+The external JSON files are fetched from a known test-data branch and must be referenced by the selected C++ section.

+The reference extends `CPPTestReference` by supplementing the identified C++ section with the content of the listed JSON files.
+It combines the test code and JSON data into a single payload for hashing, ensuring that the evidence reflects both the test harness and its inputs.
+In the documentation, each JSON file is shown either in full or replaced by a link if the file is very large, and the relevant C++ section is rendered below; an optional description appears above the content.
+If enabled, the reference filters lines in the displayed C++ section that mention other JSON files not included in the selection, while the underlying content still includes the full section text used for hashing.

-For the `JSONTestsuiteReference` the expected configuration is:
+For the `JSONTestsuiteReference` The expected configuration is:
 ```
 ---
 ...